 To add parallelism to your program, perform the following steps:

-Choose one parallel programming framework (threading model) for your application, such as Intel® Threading Building Blocks (Intel® TBB), OpenMP*, Microsoft Task Parallel Library* (TPL), or some other parallel framework.
+Choose one parallel programming framework (threading model) for your application, such as Intel® Threading Building Blocks (Intel® TBB), OpenMP*, Microsoft Task Parallel Library* (TPL) (on Windows* OS systems only), or some other parallel framework.
 To learn about the parallel framework(s) available for your application's language, see the help topic Parallel Frameworks.